johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 // { x1 -> 0, 1 ∧ x -> 0, 1 }
 {% endhighlight %}

-Adding and additional reference to that same memory means that we have two pointers to the same memory.
+Adding an additional reference to that same memory means that we have two pointers to the same memory.
 As a result we *cannot* use the `*` connective or the the singleton heap pointer `|->` to represent the heap.

 {% highlight rust %}
 // { x1 -> 0, 1 ∧ x -> 0, 1 }